 This past year I have been having a whole lot of fun photographing The Printing Museum in action.
 Each Monday I have been heading over to the depths of Mangaroa Valley in Upper Hutt (it's a pretty amazing place out there!) and hanging out with a great bunch of chaps who have been only too willing to teach me all about what was once their trade.

-A selection of images from this project will be exhibited at Photospace Gallery, 1st floor, 37 Courtenay Place, Wellington, from 25 August – 9 September 2017.
-Hope to see you there!
-And a Limited-Edition exhibition catalogue (with a letterpress cover of course!) will be up for sale.
-And because I believe we all need to keep the art of letter writing alive, I am designing a set of postcards that will also be up for grabs.
+A selection of images from this project were exhibited at Photospace Gallery, 1st floor, 37 Courtenay Place, Wellington, from 25 August – 9 September 2017.
+And a Limited-Edition exhibition catalogue (with a letterpress cover of course!) are for sale.
 Below is a little taste of the project, the people, the machines, the typography.